Raghav-Sahai/lambdaify/Readme.md

 ## Middlewares

-Currently, you can only add global middleware.
-Method based and error middleware is to come soon!
+### Global middleware

-To add global middleware
+To add global middleware see the example usage below.
+Global middleware will be executed before route handlers and will be executed in the order they are added.

 ```js
 const lambdaify = require('lambdaify')()